Introduction

 Source Control

 Ok, almost good to go.
 Now you need a source control system.
 This is where you’ll back up your work and share it with other people.
-It’s an absolute must for developers and I recommend you start looking into it straight away.
+It’s an absolute must for developers and I recommend you set it up right now.
 The most common source control system is Git.
 One of the tools invented by the genius Linus Torvalds, the creator of Linux.
 The most common platform is Github.
 Here's a quick tutorial on how to create a Github account.

 To use all the functionalities of git you should learn to use it from the command line.
 But for now it will be enough if you can integrate it with Visual Studio.
 There are many other options better visualization and management of your repositories such as Github Desktop and Sourcetree.
 They’re very good tools with the main purpose of dealing with Git, but for a beginner, Visual Studio 2022’s Github integration will do just fine.